szz-dvl/JSLoader/README.txt

   - Cascade removes ====> Array.remove [destructive - index lost -] collide when multiple items for same parent are quickly removed. (¿ __Script_Bucket ===> to Sets ?);
   - Virt Resources ==> what is done.
   - Group creation:
   	* bugs in PA: scripts not shown after first close (Probably from Array.reduce)

+  - Added support for pages that load contents via XHR requests: To be tested ===> when pages updates tab info several times after changing its URL
+  		  		  	  			 	  		   	   	   			 (faster solution implemented: the first change will run the associated scripts, enough for any page?
+																 		 ===> otherwise debounce deferred execute until last change)

 - Caveats: /* !!! */
   - Allow web pages to load scripts of their own for its possible neighbours? [ Only while the script owner is running ¿?]